 "I stand at the altar of murdered men and while I live I will fight their cause." — Florence Nightingale

 The memory of Florence Nightingale still ripples throughout Europe and North America.
-Documents about her life still exist and uphold her legacy; in many ways, she has become something of a mythological figure.
+Documents about her life remain and uphold her legacy; in many ways, she has become something of a mythological figure.
 Even in life, there was merchandise relating to her, but it’s taken on a new life in books, valentines, and even colouring pages.
 She’s remembered as a no-nonsense feminist icon, a tender motherly figure, the founding of modern-day nursing, and even the hero of nursery rhymes.
 Less discussed in the possibility that she was a lesbian and/or asexual.

 It must be noted that Florence Nightingale came from a wealthy family, and lived with all of the obligations and privileges associated.
 Born in Florence, Italy in 1820, her parents not only believed women should be educated in the same manner as men, they had the fortune to make it happen.
 Nightingale and her sisters had tutors from whom they learned languages, mathematics, religion, and many other topics that would prove useful in her later career.